 Surat Thani (for Koh Samui / Koh Phangan), Chumphon (for Koh Tao), Bang Saphan

 Yai, Hua Hin, Phetchaburi and a few other stops on the outskirts of

 For more information, times and ticket prices to and from Bangkok visit our:

-You can also catch the Komuter Train Service to Padang Besar, then you can cross over the main land border and catch a bus to Hat Yai bus station or city centre or take an infrequent Shuttle Train to Hat Yai.
+You can also catch the Komuter Train Service to Padang Besar, then you can cross over the main road/land border and catch a bus to Hat Yai bus station or city centre or take an infrequent Shuttle Train to Hat Yai.

 If you want to travel south of Gemas to places like Johor Bahru and Singapore, you will have to catch an ETS train to Gemas, then connect with a new Shuttle Train service south to JB Sentral.

 Butterworth is also one of the stops made by the ultra-luxurious Orient Express that travels from Bangkok to Singapore.